-Communications pro combines creative drive with strategic development; excels at developing programs, making connections and crafting consistent, accessible written and spoken content.
+Communications pro combines creative drive with strategic development; excels at developing programs, making connections and crafting consistent, accessible written, video and audio content.

 Hobby Farms Presents: Growing Good is a twice-monthly podcast about small-scale farmers who are also working in the food system.
 I interview folks involved with building a local fibershed, introducing kids to farming, dismantling stereotypes, educating others and opening new market opportunities for more small-scale food producers.